iiasa/Condor_run_R/configuring.md

 ### JOB_TEMPLATE
 Default value: see  [`Condor_run_basic.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run_basic.R#L56) or [`Condor_run.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run.R#L68).

 Template of the Condor `.job` file to submit the run with.
-A copy of the `.job` file produced with this template is stored together with the artifacts of the run.
+The `.job` file produced with this template is preserved in the [log directory of the run](#condor_dir).

 ### BAT_TEMPLATE
 Default value: see [`Condor_run_basic.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run_basic.R#L94) or [`Condor_run.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run.R#L106).

 Template for the `.bat` file that specifies what should be run on the execute host side for each job.
-This default uses POSIX commands which are not normally available on Windows execute hosts and require a POSIX command distribution to be installed and put on-path.
+The default uses POSIX commands which are not normally available on Windows execute hosts and require a POSIX command distribution to be installed and put on-path.
 GAMS installations have such commands in the `gbin` subdirectory.
+The `.bat` file produced with this template is preserved in the [log directory of the run](#condor_dir).

 ## `Condor_run_basic.R`-specific optional configuration parameters